Admitted Students CTA Block

 Find more information about campus on our Student Life page.

-Student Health Services provides year-round medical services to all enrolled students.
+Our Health & Well-being services provide year-round medical and mental health care to all enrolled students.

 - The Office of Diversity & Inclusion offers educational programs and grants and responds to reports of bias incidents.

-- Veteran & Military Student Services acts as the primary resource for students funding their education using veteran- or military-connected aid.
+- Veteran & Military Student Services is the primary resource for students funding their education using veteran- or military-connected aid.

 - The Gender & Sexuality Resource Center offers educational programs and training sessions, as well as a lounge and resource library.

-- The Disability Resource Center can help you obtain reasonable accommodations.
+- The Disability Access and Inclusion Student Services can help you obtain reasonable accommodations and assist with teaching you college skills.